MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-21-Veteran-Readiness-Employment-Education/subpart-L-Educational-Assistance-Members-Selected-Reserve/subjectgroup-ECFR9f390bd4024d4bd-Payments-Educational-Assistance/section-21.7640.md

 (i) The educational institution has certified his or her enrollment in the form prescribed by the Secretary of Veterans Affairs; and

-(ii) VA has received a report by the reservist, which report is endorsed by the educational institution, of -
+(ii) VA has received a report by the reservist, which report is endorsed by the educational institution, of—

 (A) Each day of absence that occurred before December 18, 1989; or